 The UN Global Compact (UNGC) is an international agreement that former UN Secretary-General Kofi Annan suggested in 2000 to emphasize corporate execution of social responsibilities, and consists of ten major principles in the four areas of human rights, labor, environment, and anti-corruption.
-Hyundai supports the ten principles of the UNGC and strives to observe them in overall management,
+Hyundai supports the ten principles of the UNGC and strives to observe them in overall management.

-This is our Communication on Progress United Nations Global Compact and
+This is our Communication on Progress in implementing the Ten Principles of the United Nations Global Compact and supportion broader UN analys